MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-aks.md

      * **Key**: Specify the Tiller Key or Helm client key

 1. In the **Variables** page of the pipeline, add a variable named **imageRepoName** and set the value to the name of your Helm image repository.
-Typically this is typically in format `name.azurecr.io/coderepository`
+Typically, this is in the format `name.azurecr.io/coderepository`

 1. Save the release pipeline.